ecmwf/anemoi-inference/docs/usage/apis/introduction.rst

  APIs
 ######

-anemoi-inference support theree differents APIs to generate a forecast:
+``anemoi-inference`` supports three differents APIs to generate a
+forecast:

 -  NumPy to NumPy API (see :ref:`api_level1`)
 -  Object oriented API (see :ref:`api_level2`)